DKilgore318/foundryvtt-whitehack-4e/README.md

 **This repo is under active development in order to be brought up to the Fourth edition ruleset and Foundry v12.331 Compatibility.
 Please do not use this until released**

 Note that this repo effectively (though not technically) forks off of the excellent work of [Tuirgin](https://github.com/tuirgin) and [atm09st](https://github.com/atm09st).
 See Tuirgin's branch [here](https://github.com/atm09st/foundryvtt-whitehack-4e).
-This particular project branched of the original 3e project in order to retain the overall filestructure, but the new work from the above two efforts was copied in wholesale, and all credit for it work goes to them
+This particular project branched of the original 3e project in order to retain the overall file structure, but the new work from the above two efforts was copied in wholesale, and all credit for it goes to them

 This system provides support for the [Whitehack RPG 4th edition](https://whitehackrpg.wordpress.com/) in [FoundryVTT](https://foundryvtt.com).
 It is published with the approval of Christian Mehrstam, the creator of the Whitehack RPG (Permission not yet explicitly obtained for this fork).